Skip to main content

 SeasonalFestive

-Symbolic dessert featuring at least 15 ingredients including wheat, chickpeas, beans, dried fruits, nuts, and spices, simmered together and topped with pomegranate seeds, walnuts, and cinnamon.
-Traditionally prepared during the Islamic month of Muharram and shared with neighbors, commemorating Noah's Ark.
-Each household has unique recipes passed through generations, making it Turkey's most diverse and meaningful dessert in November 2025.
+A symbolic dessert with at least 15 ingredients, among them wheat, chickpeas, beans, dried fruits, nuts, and spices, all simmered together and finished with pomegranate seeds, walnuts, and cinnamon.
+People make it during the Islamic month of Muharram and share it with neighbors in memory of Noah's Ark.
+Recipes pass down through families and change from one kitchen to the next, which is part of why it carries so much meaning.

 vegetarianveganContains: WheatContains: Nuts